-5 The Town and Country (Development Management Procedure) Order 2015 ('the DMPO'), as amended
+5 The Town and Country (Development Management Procedure) Order 2015 ('the DMPO'), as amended, as well as section 70A, 70B and 70C of the Town and Country Planning Act 1990.

 - 1.19 Where an application is accompanied by an Environmental Statement, copies for each Town or Parish Council affected must be provided directly to them on USB memory stick or CD. - 1.20 Paper copies of documents are digitised upon receipt and then destroyed.
 Similarly, digital media will not be retained.
 It is not possible to return these to the applicant or their agent.